Shak Vorta Recipe | Saag Ghota | Mashed Greens

 Key Takeaways:

-• Saag Ghota is a popular and nutritious dish in Indian cuisine, known for its vibrant flavors.
+• Saag Ghota is a popular and nutritious dish in Bengali cuisine, known for its vibrant flavors.

 • It is made with leafy greens such as spinach and can include other greens like mustard greens or chickpea greens.

-• Shak vorta has a rich and earthy taste, with a balanced blend of spices like cumin, coriander, turmeric, and ginger.
+• Shak vorta has a rich and earthy taste.

-• It is commonly served with rice, naan bread, roti, or paratha, offering a variety of options for accompaniments.
+• It is commonly served with rice, roti, or paratha

 The Ingredients: